 But in 2010, after seventeen years in New York, her American husband suggested they move to Japan for a few years with their young son Motoki, and Yoko agreed.
 “New York gets tiring.
 When we went home to visit my parents in the countryside, we always had a great time.
 I wanted my son to be able to speak Japanese and learn Japanese culture.”
 So, they moved to a rural neighborhood, close to both mountains and a river, which is about 15 minutes from the medium-sized city of Okayama.

 On making friends: Most of the moms I’ve met here are full-time homemakers.
-In New York, most women I knew worked and had careers before and after they got married and had kids.
+In New York, most mothers I knew worked.
 I still work full-time as a photographer, so I find it’s hard to relate to the moms here sometimes…it’s hard to make a friend.

 It has taken me a few years to learn that Japanese moms communicate differently than Brooklyn moms.
-In Brooklyn, you would meet a mom on the playground and tell her everything about what is going on in your house — problems with your husband or kids.
+In Brooklyn, you would meet a mom on the playground and tell her everything that’s going on in your house — problems with your husband or kids.
 You could be very open.
-It made me feel like, “I’m not alone — everyone is going through similar things.”
+It made me feel like, ‘I’m not alone — everyone is going through similar things.’
 Here, if I am open, I get strange looks.
 It’s easy to feel like you are the only one having problems.
 But really, everyone is going through similar things — they just don’t share it in the same way.
-People really draw a line between public and private.
+People draw a line between public and private.

 On nursery school: There are two kinds of nursery school in Japan: one for kids whose moms work, and one for kids whose moms stay home.
-The one for working moms runs six days a week, from 7am until 6pm, and your child can’t go unless you prove you have a job or can’t take care of him for some reason.
-I sent my son to the “working mom” school, and it was wonderful.
-It’s supported by the government so it only costs about $150 per month (including a balanced lunch prepared by a chef in their own school kitchen).
+The one for working moms runs six days a week, from 7 a.m. until 6 p.m., and your child can’t go unless you prove you have a job or can’t take care of them for some reason.
+I sent my son to the ‘working mom’ school, and it was wonderful.
+It’s supported by the government, so it only costs about $150 per month (including a balanced lunch prepared by a chef in their own school kitchen).
 It’s mostly about being outside, touching bugs, building in the sand.
-The philosophy is “learn by playing.”
-The other school goes just until lunch and it’s more academic and structured and focused on teaching in a classroom.
+The philosophy is ‘learn by playing.’
+The other school goes just until lunch and it’s more academic and structured.

-On walking to school: All the kids in our town meet in the road and walk to school together…as young as seven.
+On walking to school: All the kids in our town walk to school together…as young as seven.
 The elder people in the neighborhood volunteer to make sure the kids safely cross the roads.
-They are so happy to help and to do the “exchange of greetings” with the children.
-As parents we have to make sure our kids always say greetings “with big voice!
-Good morning!”
-(No mumbling or looking down.)
+They are so happy to help and to do the ‘exchange of greetings’ with the children.
+As parents we have to make sure our kids always say greetings ‘with big voice!
+Good morning!‘ (No mumbling or looking down.)
 If you don’t, it’s considered so rude!
 Parents also take turns watching the kids walk to school to make sure they do the greetings and stay safe.
-The parent who is watching takes notes in a community record book — things like “Junior high school kids were riding their bikes dangerously fast!” or “Steps are wobbly and should be fixed for kids’ safety.”
+The parent who is watching takes notes in a community record book — things like ‘Junior high school kids were riding their bikes dangerously fast!’ or ‘Steps are wobbly and should be fixed for kids’ safety.”
 Then these problems are discussed at the next PTA meeting.

 On community: Community is everything here.
 The town holds lots of events, and everyone goes.
 Once a month everyone gets together to clean the neighborhood and local Buddhist temple.
-When you’re out walking around you always have to “do greeting,” which is a formal bow and hello.
+When you’re out walking around, you always have to ‘do greeting,’ which is a formal bow and hello.
 It’s so nice, but also sometimes I think, leave me alone!
-In New York I could be anonymous and never know my neighbors.
-Here, I might want to stay in with my family on a Sunday, but we have to go to a community festival.
+On a Sunday, I might want to stay home with my family, but we have to go to a community festival.
 It’s very important to attend if you want your children to be accepted.